 CLAS teaches most of the university's general education curriculum.
-Given their importance, CLAS courses fulfilling general education Requirements and college group requirements should be taught as much as possible by full-time faculty, who were hired for their disciplinary expertise and teaching skills, or by GTAs, who are teaching as part of their graduate training.
+Given their importance, CLAS courses fulfilling general education requirements and college group requirements should be taught as much as possible by full-time faculty, who were hired for their disciplinary expertise and teaching skills, or by GTAs, who are teaching as part of their graduate training.

 Make strategic improvements in departmental course scheduling, staffing, and teaching assignments to enable more full-time faculty to teach general education courses.
 Streamline curricula to maximize teaching efficiencies and improve student retention.
-Work with the Office of the Provost, the AAUP, and Academic Senate to establish a protocol for a career track for full-time, non-tenure-track faculty.
+Work with the Office of the Provost, AAUP and Academic Senate to establish a protocol for a career track for full-time, non-tenure-track faculty.
 Consolidate part-time faculty positions as much as possible into full-time positions.

 Goal 4: Maximize faculty research potential

 According to the Carnegie Classification of Institutions of Higher Education, Wayne State is a university with very high research activity.
 Our faculty produces outstanding scholarship in the form of articles, books, patents, invited presentations, and community engagement.
 We value extramural support for research for the validation it confers and for the resources it brings to the university.
 With about $21 million in funding in FY 2015, CLAS makes a significant contribution to the university's extramural research support.
 In recent years, CLAS has worked with other units in the university to procure training and infrastructure grants such as WIDER, BEST, BUILD, and IUSE.